salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Introduction

-The Fuel-API REST Style-guide defines the standards which all REST APIs across the Salesforce Marketing Cloud MUST adhere to.
+The Salesforce Fuel REST API Style Guide defines the standards which all REST APIs across the Salesforce Marketing Cloud MUST adhere to.

 This document provides opinionated answers to developer questions surrounding